markmoxon/elite-source-code-library/versions/demo/1-source-files/images/README.md

 # Image binaries for the BBC Micro Elite demo

-This folder contains the image binaries from the original sources for the BBC Micro Elite demo on Ian Bell's personal website.
+This folder contains the image binaries from the original sources for the BBC Micro Elite demo.

 * [P.(C)ASFT.bin](P.(C)ASFT.bin) is the "(c) ACORNSOFT 1984" image for the bottom of the title screen